 The Henrico County Bar Association continues to partner with the Hunton Williams' Church Hill office in placing no-fault divorce cases and landlord tenant disputes.
-If you are interested in volunteering for one of these cases, please contact our pro bono coordinator, Simone Williams.
+If you are interested in volunteering for one of these cases, please contact our pro bono coordinator, Trevor Reid.

 The Henrico County Victim/Witness Assistance Program coordinates volunteers for individuals seeking Protective Orders in the Henrico County Juvenile & Domestic Relations District Court.
 The goal of the program is to protect the rights of victims and witnesses under the Virginia Crime Victim and Witness Rights Act and ensure they receive fair and compassionate treatment while participating in the criminal justice system.
 To volunteer, please contact Taryn Giroux, Victim Witness Advocate.